- LAST REVIEWED: 21 August 2017

 - DOI: 10.1093/obo/9780199828340-0112

 We all experience adverse events, and some of these can be traumatic and affect our later lives.
-Research and theory about experienced traumas that have certain characteristics of uncontrollability and unpredictability have been carefully and deeply explored because the persisting effects of these characteristics are especially dramatic and have been given the name “learned helplessness.”
-Seligman 1975 was the first to explicate and popularize the broad implications of the early animal experiments and relate them to human challenges.
+Research and theory about experienced traumas that have certain characteristics of uncontrollability and unpredictability have been carefully and deeply explored because the persisting effects of these characteristics are especially dramatic and have been given the name “learned helplessness” by Overmier and Seligman 1967, Seligman 1975 was the first to explicate and popularize the broad implications of the early animal experiments and relate them to human challenges.
 Much research with animals and humans has followed.
-Overmier and LoLordo 1998 reviews the early work and the many extensions of that research with animal models, and offers criticisms of efforts to reformulate the theory of learned helplessness by including attributions.
-Peterson, et al. 1993 and Mikulincer 1994 discuss why the early theoretical efforts needed expansion to include cognitive states accessible in humans, such as attributions, and to give an accounting of these developments and their application.
+Overmier and LoLordo 1998 reviews the early work and the many extensions of that research with animal models and offers criticisms of efforts to reformulate the theory of learned helplessness by including attributions.
+Peterson, et al. 1993 and Mikulincer 1994 discuss why the early theoretical efforts needed expansion to include additional cognitive states accessible in humans, such as attributions, and to give an accounting of these developments and their application.
 Others have looked deeper into the organism to the changes in the brain that mediate the manifest learned helplessness.
-Maier and Watkins have been leaders in this field, and their orientation has been to link changes in brain physiology to changes in behavior (see Maier and Watkins 2005).
+Maier and Watkins have been leaders in this field, and their orientation has been toward linking changes in brain physiology to changes in behavior (see Maier and Watkins 2005).
 LoLordo and Overmier 2011 provides a current review of these physiological researches and puts them into the context of the behavioral work with animals and humans.
-A quick and easy introduction to the domain can be found in Sparrow, et al. 2008 (a video), while Maier and Watkins 2000 provides a short but somewhat more scholarly presentation.
+A quick and easy introduction to the domain can be found in Broadhurst, et al. 2008 (a video), while Maier and Watkins 2000 provides a short written, but somewhat more scholarly, presentation.
+More recently, Maier and Seligman 2016 integrated the neuroscience research and its implications that the original theory of learned helplessness was, in fact, in error.
+In the mid-2010s, most of the work is conducted using rats as subjects in neuroscience, and learned helplessness is of less interest in the psychology of learning per se than it was between the 1970s and 1990s.

 A detailed review of the behavioral and brain experiments aimed at elucidating learned helplessness and the neurophysiological substrate for learned helplessness, with substantial attention to the work of S. F. Maier, L. Watson, and their associates.